aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-4-0/_index.md

 pivotTable.ShowInTabularForm();

-//Refresh the pivot table

 pivotTable.RefreshData();

 pivotTable.CalculateData();

-//Save the output

 workbook.Save("TabularForm.xlsx");

 {{< /highlight >}}

 ### **Class TxtLoadStyleStrategy & Property TxtLoadOptions.LoadStyleStrategy Added**
-Aspose.Cells for .NET 8.4.0 has exposed the TxtLoadStyleStrategy class and TxtLoadOptions.LoadStyleStrategy property in order to specify the strategy to format the parsed values while converting string value to number or date time.
+Aspose.Cells for .NET 8.4.0 has exposed the `TxtLoadStyleStrategy` class and `TxtLoadOptions.LoadStyleStrategy` property in order to specify the strategy to format the parsed values while converting string values to numbers or date‑time.

 ### **Added DataBar.ToImage Method**
-With the release of v8.4.0, the Aspose.Cells API has provided the DataBar.ToImage method to save the conditionally formatted DataBars in image format.
-The {DataBar.ToImage}} method accepts two parameters as detailed below.
+With the release of v8.4.0, the Aspose.Cells API has provided the `DataBar.ToImage` method to save the conditionally formatted DataBars in image format.
+The `DataBar.ToImage` method accepts two parameters as detailed below.

-- The first parameter is of type Aspose.Cells.Cell on which conditional formatting has been applied.
+- The first parameter is of type `Aspose.Cells.Cell` on which conditional formatting has been applied.
-- The second parameter is of type Aspose.Cells.Rendering.ImageOrPrintOptions in order to set different parameters of the resultant image.
+- The second parameter is of type `Aspose.Cells.Rendering.ImageOrPrintOptions` in order to set different parameters of the resultant image.

-The following sample code demonstrates the use of DataBar.ToImage method to render the DataBar in image format.
+The following sample code demonstrates the use of `DataBar.ToImage` method to render the DataBar in image format.

 **C#**

 {{< highlight csharp >}}

- //Create workbook object from source excel file
+ //Create workbook object from source Excel file

 Workbook workbook = new Workbook("source.xlsx");